qudreams/nginx-http-radius-module/ReadMe.md

-#nginx-http-radius authentication module
+# nginx-http-radius authentication module
     http authentication by radius protocol.

 @author qudreams

-#Note:
+# Note:
     The nginx-http-radius module depend on libmyradclient,so you must compile the library firstly;
     libmyradclient.a must be in same directory with nginx-http-radius module,because the nginx-http-radius module set the environment variables CORE_INCS and CORE_LIBS in 'config' file depending this.
     The module also just support the following authentication methods:
         PAP,CHAP,MSCHAP,MSCHAPV2,EAPMD5
-#Usage:
+# Usage:
-    1.compile the libmyradclient firstly.
+    1. compile the libmyradclient firstly.
-    2.compile the module into nginx like this:
+    2. compile the module into nginx like this:
         ./configure --add-module=src/nginx-http-radius-module
         make